Preview: Brookfield Renewable's Earnings - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Brookfield Renewable BEP is set to give its latest quarterly earnings report on Friday, 2022-02-04.
+Brookfield Renewable BEPC is set to give its latest quarterly earnings report on Friday, 2022-02-04.
 Here's what investors need to know before the announcement.

 Brookfield Renewable bulls will hope to hear the company to announce they've not only beaten that estimate, but also to provide positive guidance, or forecasted growth, for the next quarter.